Velocity and energy distributions in microcanonical ensembles of hard spheres: Discussion and conclusions

+We presented comprehensively both analytical derivations with a new approach and numerical checks, the latter both by MD and MC with a systematic investigation of parameter values and boundary conditions; we obtained also the PDF of velocity components, Eq.~(\ref{eq:fvia}), which was not possible with previous approaches; we realized that all these distributions are variants of the beta or the gamma distribution, and can be derived from the Dirichlet distribution; we pointed out that for values of $N$ as low as 2 or 3 the shapes of these distributions can be quite different from those in the thermodynamic limit: in particular, they can become uniform or even bimodal; last, we discussed the slight deviations of the MD results from theory.

+The significance of our investigations goes beyond the foundations of statistical mechanics: few-body systems and microclusters are of current practical interest in applied fields such as nanotechnology and biophysics, and there is an increasing effort to understand the statistical mechanics of such systems, which departs from the traditional approach in the thermodynamic limit \cite{Niiyama2009}.
+Another application of our results may be in the theory of thermostats or heat baths with a finite thermal capacity \cite{Campisi2009}.

-The MD simulations presented above corroborate Boltzmann's ergodic hypothesis \cite{Szasz1996} both for the $NVE$ and the $NVE\mathbf{PG}$ ensembles.
-The proofs of ergodicity for similar systems used the so-called Chernov-Sinai \emph{Ansatz}, namely the almost sure hyperbolicity of singular orbits \cite{Sinai1987}; hyperbolicity means a non-zero Lyapunov exponent almost everywhere with respect to the Liouville measure.
-It was Sinai who, earlier \cite{Sinai1967}, had updated Boltzmann's ergodic hypothesis.
-One should prove that every hard-ball system on a flat torus is fully hyperbolic and ergodic, after fixing its total energy, momentum, and center of mass.
+The MD simulations presented above corroborate Boltzmann's ergodic hypothesis \cite{Szasz1996} for both the $NVE$ and the $NVE\mathbf{PG}$ ensembles.
+Sinai \cite{Sinai1967} updated this hypothesis translating it in modern mathematical terms.
+One should prove that every hard-ball system on a flat torus, after fixing its total energy, momentum, and center of mass, is fully hyperbolic and ergodic; hyperbolic means that its Lyapunov exponent is non-zero almost everywhere with respect to the Liouville measure.
 This rephrasing of Boltzmann's hypothesis is known as the Boltzmann-Sinai ergodic hypothesis.
-More recently, Sim\'anyi proved the Boltzmann-Sinai ergodic hypothesis in full generality for hard ball systems \cite{Simanyi2010b}.
+The proofs of ergodicity for similar systems use the so-called Chernov-Sinai \emph{Ansatz}, namely the almost sure hyperbolicity of singular orbits \cite{Sinai1987}.
+More recently, after proving the ergodiciy of hard disks \cite{Simanyi2003}, Sim\'anyi published a proof of the Boltzmann-Sinai ergodic hypothesis in full generality for hard-ball systems \cite{Simanyi2010b}.

 MD simulations show that Khinchin's \emph{Ansatz} is justified for systems of hard balls.
 We would like to stress that this is a consequence of the microscopic dynamics and not of any a priori maximum-entropy principle.
 The uniform distribution on the accessible phase-space region is indeed the maximum-entropy distribution.
 Therefore, maximum-entropy methods do work well and all the distributions in Sec.~\ref{sec:theory} could be obtained by maximum-entropy methods: the beta and gamma distributions are actually the maximum-entropy distributions with given first moment, and possibly some other constraint, on a finite and a semi-infinite interval respectively.
 However, this is so only because the dynamics uniformly samples the accessible phase-space region and not the other way round.
 In different frameworks, e.g.\ in biology or economics, maximum-entropy assumptions might lead to wrong results for the equilibrium distribution of a system, if its dynamics is not specified or carefully studied.